-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 - Nick Viall & Peta Murgatroyd

-Dance: Cha Cha Song: “Let Me Love You” by DJ Snake and Tiësto featuring Justin Bieber
+Dance: Cha Cha – Song: “Let Me Love You” by DJ Snake and Tiesto featuring Justin Bieber

 Nick Viall & Vanessa Grimaldi talk #DWTS and play “The Newly Engaged Game” in first post-#Bachelor interview. https://t.co/0kmcx174tQ pic.twitter.com/BBucwUlLAB